rxdi/starter-client-side-lit-html/README.md

-# @rxdi/starter-client-rxdi-router-preact
+# @rxdi/starter-client-lit-html
-## Starter project with PReact based on @rxdi/core
+## Starter project with LIT-HTML based on @rxdi/core
 ## Powerful Dependency Injection inside Browser and Node using Typescript and RXJS 6
 ***
 > The idea behind [@rxdi](https://github.com/rxdi) is to create independent, dependency injection that can be used everywhere,